-More than 15 million people own about $400 billion of company stock in Fidelity-administered workplace retirement plans alone.
+More than 2.2 million people own over $101 billion of company stock* in Fidelity-administered workplace retirement plans alone.
 If you own company stock in such a plan, there is a tax break that could save you a bundle on taxes—if you qualify.

 Anyone who owns company stock will eventually have to decide how to distribute those assets—typically when you retire or change employers.
 Taking a distribution could leave you facing a tax bill, but a little-known tax break—dealing with net unrealized appreciation (NUA)—has the potential to help.